ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 # Admin Fact Sheet

-🚨 still under construction
 ![Genie Header](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Genie_Header.png)

-This Fact sheet shall give an administrator an overview about
+This Fact sheet shall give you as an administrator an overview about

 * [added value for users](#end-user-value-of-provisiongenie)
 * [costs](#cost-to-run-provisiongenie)